googleapis/sdk-platform-java/DEVELOPMENT.md

 2. Modify `googleapis/WORKSPACE` to point to local gapic-generator-java

-   Normally, googleapis's build pulls in googleapis/gapic-generator-java from the Internet, we need to build a local SNAPSHOT jar first and point googleapis to the SNAPSHOT jar and local copy of the repo.
+   Normally, googleapis's build pulls in gapic-generator-java from Maven Central.
+   For a local run, we first need to build a local SNAPSHOT jar of the generator.
+Then we point googleapis to both the local SNAPSHOT jar and the local copy of the generator.

    Before:
    ```
     _gapic_generator_java_version = "2.13.0"

     maven_install(
         artifacts = [